vitorgomes/Teste_Tecnico_iOS_Dynamox/README.md

 ## Quiz Instructions:

-1. On the first screen after the App's presentation screen, the user should enter their name or nickname and press the “Iniciar” button.
+1. On the first screen after the App's presentation screen, the user should enter their name or nickname and press the “INICIAR” button.
-2. On the second screen, the game itself will start, presenting one question at a time and 5 options where the user must choose only one and press “Responder” to check if they got it right or wrong and thus, move on to the next question.
+2. On the second screen, the game itself will start, presenting one question at a time and 5 options where the user must choose only one and press “RESPONDER” to check if they got it right or wrong and thus, move on to the next question.
 3. After answering 10 questions, the user will be taken to the last screen, where they can check their score and view a list with the name and score of other users.
-They can also restart the game by pressing the “Reiniciar” button.
+They can also restart the game by pressing the “REINICIAR” button.

 ## Technologies and Patterns Used: